Self-Distilled Self-Supervised Representation Learning: Introduction

 \section{Introduction}

-GPT\cite{radford2018improving} and BERT\cite{devlin2018bert} are two representative works in self-supervised learning (SSL) that use transformers\cite{vaswani2017attention} for the task of natural language processing (NLP).
-Motivated by these successes, various efforts on self-supervised representation learning \cite{oord2018representation, hjelm2018learning, bachman2019learning} have been made in the vision domain as well, many of which follow the recent paradigm of instance discrimination that matches representations of different views of the same image by different augmentations \cite{chen2020simple,he2020momentum,grill2020bootstrap,caron2020unsupervised}.
-Recent self-supervised frameworks have focused on using transformer-based models such as ViT\cite{dosovitskiy2020image}, which demonstrated superior performance than the conventional ResNet\cite{he2016deep} architectures.
-MoCo v3\cite{chen2021empirical} and DINO \cite{caron2021emerging} achieved state-of-the-art performances using ViT in self-supervised learning.
+GPT \cite{radford2018improving} and BERT \cite{devlin2018bert} are two representative works in self-supervised learning (SSL) that use transformers \cite{vaswani2017attention} for natural language processing (NLP) tasks.
+Motivated by these successes, various efforts on self-supervised representation learning \cite{oord2018representation,hjelm2018learning,bachman2019learning, kaku2021intermediate, dwibedi2021little} have been made in the vision domain as well, many of which follow the recent paradigm of instance discrimination that matches the representations of different views of the same image generated by separate augmentations \cite{chen2020simple,he2020momentum,grill2020bootstrap,caron2020unsupervised, chen2021exploring}.
+Recent self-supervised frameworks have focused on using transformer-based models such as ViT \cite{dosovitskiy2020image}, which has demonstrated superior performance over the conventional ResNet \cite{he2016deep} architectures.
+MoCo v3 \cite{chen2021empirical} and DINO \cite{caron2021emerging} achieved state-of-the-art performances using ViT in self-supervised learning.
 MoCo v3 investigated the learning instability of ViT and tackled this to enhance performance, while DINO exploited the characteristic{s} of ViT and proposed a unique MLP head to improve representation learning.